French Schoolboy Dies As Macron Warns Of Teenage Violence - UrduPoint

 Samara's mother had told media her 13-year-old daughter had been bullied by a fellow pupil, raising the possibility this could have been over her behaviour and clothing being deemed un-Islamic.

-But fellow pupils at the school on Thursday said the girl who took part in the assault had accused Samara of posting a picture of her with an insult on social media.
+But fellow pupils at the school on Thursday said a girl who took part in the assault had accused Samara of posting a picture of her with an insult on social media.

 The rector of the Grand Mosque in Paris, Chems-eddine Hafiz, on Friday firmly condemned what he called an "inexcusable assault" on the teenage girl, but warned against the incident being politicised.